 Make sure to stop by the Sonoma Bike Path, which is right next to Vella for a scenic walk back towards downtown.

-Walking Around The Main Square
+Walk Around The Main Square

 The day started out overcast for us, but miraculously blue skies appeared just as we arrived in Sonoma (thank you weather gods!).
 We decided to take advantage of the sunshine and wander around the downtown, taking detours down alleyways, browsing at Reader’s Books, and stopping by at the Basque Boulangerie Café (which I frankly was disappointed in) to grab a bite to eat.